bamlab/dev-standards/backend/django/create-model-and-api.mo.md

 or adapt the previous commands, if you run your project with docker.

-- Here is an article that goes into more detail [How to Create Django Data Migrations](https://simpleisbetterthancomplex.com/tutorial/2017/09/26/how-to-create-django-data-migrations.html)
+> **Note**: Here is an article that goes into more detail [How to Create Django Data Migrations](https://simpleisbetterthancomplex.com/tutorial/2017/09/26/how-to-create-django-data-migrations.html)

 #### What you can check!
-- You can now check that the migrations are run and that the model exists in the database:
+- [ ] You can now check that the migrations are run and that the model exists in the database:

 ```bash
 python3 manage.py showmigrations
 ```

-- You should see the last migration in the list.
+- [ ] You should see the last migration in the list.
-- You could also go in the database and check that the table has been created:
+- [ ] You could also go in the database and check that the table has been created:

 ```
 python3 manage.py dbshell
 ```